Map of Sagrada Familia

 The Sagrada Familia’s greatest glory is its collection of spires, which resemble a fanciful forest soaring for the skies.
 Each spire represents a distinct meaning:

-The Twelve Apostles: These twelve spires of varied heights symbolize the twelve disciples who spread Jesus’ teachings.
+The Twelve Apostles: These spires of varied heights symbolize the twelve disciples who spread Jesus’ teachings.

 Four Evangelists: Look for four spires embellished with sculptures of the Evangelist symbols of a winged figure (Matthew), a lion (Mark), an ox (Luke), and an eagle (John).